 USF coach Jeff Scott fired, a day after 54-28 loss to Temple

-TAMPA Fla.
-(AP) South Florida coach Jeff Scott was fired Sunday, one day after his team gave up 621 yards of offense in a 54-28 loss to Temple that dropped him to 4-26 at the school.
+TAMPA Fla. — South Florida coach Jeff Scott was fired one day after his team gave up 621 yards of offense in a 54-28 loss to Temple that dropped him to 4-26 at the school.

 Special teams coordinator Daniel Da Prato will be the interim coach for the remainder of the season.